chemlover/Tau_PNAS-/README.md

 cppFiles contains the custom code for this paper.

-src contains the modified LAMMPS code for run the simulation.
+src contains the modified LAMMPS code for run the simulation.(also can found in awsem github(same with 2016 version))

 scripts are used to do the simulation and analyze the results.